The Best Facial Cleanser

 One thing all our experts agreed on was the preference for chemical exfoliants over physical ones, whose rough edges can be too hard for delicate skin.

 Don’t change your entire routine at once.
-Flipping your skincare world upside-down all at once can cause a skin freak out.
-Not only that, but it’ll be impossible to determine which new product is guilty.
-Start new products one at a time, and introduce them gradually.
-Use them a few times a week until you’re sure your skin has a positive reaction.
+Flipping your skincare world upside-down can cause your skin to freak out — and make it impossible to determine which product is guilty.
+Introduce new products one at a time.

 Remember to moisturize.
 Cleaning your face is just one step in a healthy skincare routine.
 Next?
 We’d suggest a good facial moisturizer.